unknownss-ss/Summative-file-converter/README.md

 In this project i did have a difficult beginning with setting up the github clone repository via VS code, due to all the different packages that needed to be downloaded, and using a windows laptop meant there were more steps to be completed, however i was able to sort it out by problem solving and asking for help.

-This project allowed me use features such as using branches and pull requests which were for all of the tickets/issues created.
+This project allowed me to use features such as using branches and pull requests which were for all of the tickets/issues created.
 With branches i was able to add code while testing the outcome without the main code being impacted.
-Whereas the pull requests where used to push to the main code and being approved by myself as the only developer, however in a wider team the head of development would approve these requests to ensure the code is accurate and does not provide any bugs.
+Whereas the pull requests was used to push to the main code and be approved by myself as the only developer, however in a wider team the head of development would approve these requests to ensure the code is accurate and does not provide any bugs.
 During this project i also used jest testing due to the use of javascript which ensured all the functions in the app provide the right outcome.

 In conclusion i was able to complete a fully functioning file size converter app.
 This project was completed in 2 sprints, providing core features and enhancements to improve user interface.
-I was able to use different tools for testing and managing the project, which helped with the project running smoothly and meeting all the targets and tickets without issues.
+I was able to use different tools for testing and managing the project, which helped with the project running smoothly and meeting all the targets and tickets without issues while meeting the design and functionality created via the prototype.